Dave Liniger, Co-CEO, Chairman of the Board and Co-Founder

 In 2011, Dave was named the Inman News “People's Choice” Most Influential Real Estate Leader.
 In 2010, he was included in Bloomberg BusinessWeek’s profiles of the 50 Most Powerful People in Real Estate.
 Dave has been featured in Entrepreneur, Forbes, Fortune, Inc., Success and other leading publications and media outlets across the globe.
 He received the Warren Bennis Award for Leadership Excellence from the Global Institute for Leadership Development and has been inducted into the International Franchise Hall of Fame, the Council of Real Estate Brokerage Managers (CRB) Hall of Leaders, the Real Estate Buyer’s Agent Council (ABR) Hall of Fame, and has earned the Council of Residential Specialists (CRS) Special Achievement Award.

 Dave has set a tone of philanthropy since the early days of RE/MAX.
 The culture of giving attracts professionals who care about making a difference in their communities.
 Since 1992, RE/MAX has been the official real estate sponsor of Children's Miracle Network Hospitals.
-RE/MAX has been a sponsor of Susan G. Komen for the Cure since 2002.
-In that same year, Dave co-founded a Denver-area conservation center, The Wildlife Experience, dedicated to fostering appreciation and understanding of wildlife, its conservation, and the many forms of wildlife art.
+In 2002, Dave co-founded a Denver-area conservation center, The Wildlife Experience, dedicated to fostering appreciation and understanding of wildlife, its conservation, and the many forms of wildlife art.
 He and Gail also own the acclaimed Sanctuary Golf Course in Sedalia, Colo.
-Devoted primarily to charity golf tournaments, the private course has raised more than $60 million for hundreds of organizations since opening in 1997.
-In 2011, Dave and Gail accepted the Children's Miracle Network Hospitals Founder's Award on behalf of the RE/MAX network, which has raised more than $130 million for local children's hospitals.
+Devoted primarily to charity golf tournaments, the private course has raised nearly $100 million for hundreds of organizations since opening in 1997.
+In 2011, Dave and Gail accepted the Children's Miracle Network Hospitals Founder's Award on behalf of the RE/MAX network, which has raised more than $150 million for local children's hospitals.

 Dave was born and raised in the small town of Marion, Ind.
 Prior to starting his real estate career, Dave served in the Air Force and served in Vietnam.
 He first became interested in real estate after successfully buying and selling properties to supplement his income while stationed in Phoenix, Ariz.
 After working for both a 100-percent commission company and a traditional brokerage, he co-founded RE/MAX in 1973.